 Web accessibility in the 21st century is part of the movement of social commitment.
 Always having appropriate information, removing digital barriers, and increasing productivity.
 Not to mention contributing to the growth of your website audience and its positioning.
 Undoubtedly, web accessibility guidelines in this century are a fundamental pillar for the inclusive and accessible online economy to definitively generate, among other things, economic activation and job creation.
-There are eleven leading web accessibility compliance guidelines.
-To fully understand what guidelines you have to follow, we have listed the top 11 compliance guidelines below.
+Let’s get to know all the web accessibility compliance guidelines.

 What is Compliance?